 Plot twists are especially prevalent in genres that use exciting reveals to keep the audience engaged, such as thriller and mystery.

 For example, a murder mystery might have a plot twist where a character we thought was the killer is suddenly found dead.
-If you’re writing a mystery, check out our article on how to write a whodunit.
+If you’re writing a mystery, check out our article on.

 Writers also use plot twists in all other genres, though some genres have more subtle plot twists than others.
 In a romance, a plot twist might involve someone discovering their lover has been keeping a surprising secret.